 “Well, this is not good Mo.”
 “No. This is definitely not good.”

 We both said in the calmest, most monotone voices that either of us could muster.
 Meanwhile, in the back of the car, Nikeya wasn’t so calm, in fact, she was screaming.
 You can’t blame Nikeya as this would seemingly be the “normal” reaction.
 But after we settled into our spot on the far right side of the freeway and relished our escaping harm, we had a good laugh about the calm conversation me and Mo were having in the front, with Nikeya’s rather opposite reaction in the back seat of the car.

 Following this surreal moment, the fun didn’t stop as we eventually had to push Mo’s car up a steep icy hill before getting going just long enough to make it to Nikeya’s house where we simply abandoned our cars and crashed at for the next few days, even though our homes were only a few miles away.

 The point isn’t the crazy story though, it’s that moment.
 The moment of calmness during chaos.
 It was the calm conversation.

 Step one was simple; listen to my breathing.
-So for a brief moment I would redirect my attention inwards and listen to my breathe go in and out and visualize my chest rising and falling.
+So for a brief moment, I would redirect my attention inwards and listen to my breath go in and out and visualize my chest rising and falling.
 For as long as I’ve run, I’ve been a fairly relaxed breather.
 It was a way to compensate for some asthma issues I had growing up, so I naturally adopted a style that kept my breathing under control for as long as possible.
-It wasn’t until I was in the lung searing depths of fatigue that I would let it go and hyperventilate like the rest of the running world.
+It wasn’t until I was in the lung-searing depths of fatigue that I would let it go and hyperventilate like the rest of the running world.

 If I made it through the talk test, I could normally fake my way through it for a bit and convince myself to man up and suffer for just a little more.
 You see, during these long tempo runs, it was all about tricking myself.